 PD and Grant Administrators should monitor the grant expenditures and budget on a regular basis using Banner or WebSMART.
-Please refer to various training documents under Purchasing/General Services in the Downloads link of the SMCCCD District Portal for detailed Banner and WebSMART reports and instructions.
+Please refer to the resources provided by Purchasing/General Services in the Downloads link of the SMCCCD District Portal for detailed Banner and WebSMART reports and instructions.